 On average, a natural male doing everything right will be doing very well to gain 1/2 of pound muscle per week.
 A female might gain half that or about 1/2 pound muscle every 2 weeks.

-2017 UPDATE: Please note that this value drops as they become more advanced as shown here .
+2017 UPDATE: Please note that this rate of muscle gain decreases as they become more advanced as shown here.
 At the intermediate level, it will drop to lower levels and may be no more than 1 lb/month (women 1/2 lb/month) and will approach fairly trivial levels past that point.
 This has huge consequences for the goal rate of weight gain per month, discussed below.

 Let’s put that in perspective: over a full year of training, assuming the trainee is doing everything right, that’s 26 pounds of the good stuff for men (13 pounds for women).
 Which, if you think about it, actually isn’t that awful.
 It’s simply awful compared to what people think they are going to get based on the false promises in the magazines (or the claims of drug using bodybuilders).